DEFRA/software-development-standards/docs/processes/github_access.md

 ## Access removal

-The administrators of our Defra GitHub enterprise will run monthly reports of [dormant users](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/managing-dormant-users) and provide a list of users that have been dormant for six months to all the organisation owners in the enterprise.
+Each month, the administrators of our Defra GitHub enterprise will run a report to identify any [dormant users](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/managing-dormant-users) who have not been active for six months and provide the list to each of the organisation owners in the enterprise.

 The organisation owners will remove those users from their organisation, or identify to the enterprise owners any accounts that should be retained.